AliyaanZahid/CMSC313-HW11/README.md

 **       CMSC 313 - Homework 11: Data to ASCII Hex Converter (+ Extra Credit)  **

 Author: Mohammad Aliyaan Zahid

-Description
-This program reads a fixed array of byte data (inputBuf) and converts each byte into a two-digit ASCII hexadecimal value.
+Description: This program reads a fixed array of byte data (inputBuf) and converts each byte into a two-digit ASCII hexadecimal value.
 The output string is placed into outputBuf and printed to the terminal.

 This program also completes the extra credit requirement: the full byte-to-ASCII conversion is handled by the translate_byte subroutine.